-To address these gaps, we investigated the following question: To what degree do SMIs drive consumer purchase intentions and purchase behavior, and what is the role of trust?
-The specific objectives of this study were to assess (1) the effect of SMIs on purchase intention, (2) how SMIs influence purchase behavior, and (3) the role of trust in the process.
-To achieve the study's objectives, we developed a conceptual model and formulated hypotheses based on existing literature.
-We then validated the model and tested the hypotheses using partial least squares structural equation modeling (PLS-SEM) of survey data from 232 respondents in the UK.
+To address these gaps, we investigate the following question: To what degree do SMIs drive consumer purchase intentions and purchase behavior, and what is the role of trust?
+The specific objectives of this study are to assess (1) the effect of SMIs on purchase intention, (2) how SMIs influence purchase behavior, (3) the role of trust in the process.
+To achieve the study objectives, we developed a conceptual model and hypotheses based on the literature.
+We then validated model and tested the hypotheses using partial least squares structural equation modeling (PLS-SEM) of survey data from 232 respondents in the UK.
 The study findings hold implications for brands seeking to optimize their influencer marketing strategies and contribute to the academic discourse in this rapidly developing research field.